jacoblapworth/akahu-sdk-swift/README.md

 ### XUI Button Properties
 `isDisabled`: (Boolean, Optional) Determines if the button is disabled or not.
 Set to false by default

-`isGrouped`: (Boolean, Optional) If this button is part of a parent button group
+`isGrouped`: (Boolean, Optional) If this button is part of a parent button group.
+Set to false by default

+`includeCaret`: (Boolean, Optional) Set to true if you want to style the button with a caret(i.e - a dropdown).
+Set to false by default

 `onClick`: (Function, Required) Bind a function to fire when the button is clicked